raguay/MyAlfred/README.md

 This is where I am keeping my Alfred 2 workflows.
 I currently have the following workflows:

+**Peppermint Toolbox**
+This workflow is for using the Peppermint code editor.
+You can learn more about Peppermint at http://osxpeppermint.com/.

+The commands are:

+"pp:edit"
+	Gets the file in Finder or Pathfinder and opens it in Peppermint editor.

+HotKey is setup to take the current OS X selection and open it in slap.
+There are also Alfred browser commands and an external trigger defined for it.

 **MacVim Toolbox**
 This workflow adds commands for working with MacVim.
 They are: